toddledev/documentation/docs/04-learn-nordcraft/index.md

 Before we get building, get an overview of what Nordcraft is, who it’s for, and what you can build with Nordcraft.

 @@@ youtube
-videoId: ulZJTV3ouHs
+videoId: rbBwuc_M8Vc
-title: Working with the issues panel
+title: What is Nordcraft?
 @@@

 ## Lesson 1: Build a Linktree-style personal website